 Today, IACLE is the leading provider of educational and information resources essential to contact lens educators worldwide.

-Over four decades, this one organization has brought together a total of 2,500 members in 91 countries, who have instilled their knowledge to as many as 170,000 students.
+Over four decades, this one organization has brought together over 2,500 members in 91 countries, who have instilled their knowledge to as many as 170,000 students from 1979 – 2019.
 IACLE estimates that more than 250 million contact lens wearers have experienced the life-changing benefits of contact lenses as a result.

-Find out more about the history of IACLE here…
+Read on to find out more about the history of IACLE…

-The founding meeting of what was to become the International Association of Contact Lens Educators took place in Monaco in November 1979.
-Dr Shehzad Naroo and Alison Ewbank trace the first years of the association and speak to some of those who were closely involved
+Dr Shehzad Naroo and Alison Ewbank trace the origins of IACLE from the first meeting in Monte Carlo and speak to some of those who were closely involved